 Neuralink -robotizing humans

 Neuralink’s implants will do all those things too.
-And they will be much smaller and have further capabilities.
+But they will be much smaller and have further capabilities.

 “[The implants] could, in principle, fix anything that’s wrong with the brain,” according to Elon.
 That includes epilepsy, depression, hearing and eyesight problems, and an array of other medical conditions.